 Equine Drugs, Medications, and Performance Altering Substances: Their Performance Effects, Detection, and Regulation

-By Thomas Tobin, Fernanda Camargo, Andreas Lehner*, Wojciech Karpiesiuk, and Charlie Hughes
+Dr. Fernanda Camargo, and Charlie Hughes

 Equine Pharmacology, Therapeutics and Toxicology Laboratory